greentree327/Machine_learning_in_Neuroscience/README.md

 # Machine_learning_in_Neuroscience
-EDA &amp; SVM in functional near-infrared spectroscopy data (fNIRS)
+EDA &amp; SVM in functional near-infrared spectroscopy data (fNIRS) in neuroscience